teufel0369/Angular_Tutorial_Project/README.md

 # Angular_Tutorial_Project
-This is a project from the Angular Getting Started tutorial I did.
+This is a project from the PluralSight Angular: Getting Started tutorial I completed.